US International Development Finance Corporation (DFC)

 Congressional Oversight and Transparency

 As a US government agency, the DFC is subject to congressional oversight, inspector general audits, and Freedom of Information Act requirements that create transparency pathways unavailable for private or multilateral corridor investors.
-Congressional interest in the corridor — driven by both development objectives and geopolitical competition with China — creates political accountability mechanisms that our advocacy leverages.
+Congressional interest in the corridor — driven by both development objectives and geopolitical competition with China — creates political accountability mechanisms that editorial analysis leverages.

 Our engagement with US congressional offices provides independent information on corridor conditions that supplements DFC's own reporting to its oversight bodies.
 When community impacts, safeguard implementation gaps, or governance concerns are documented, congressional awareness creates institutional pressure for corrective action that operates through the DFC's political accountability chain.
 This engagement is conducted transparently and consistently with our independence from all geopolitical actors.